 Alison was in the “care” of the NHS in Carlisle as an inpatient and outpatient for over a year.
 Unknown to us on the 12th August 1988 she had an abortion in Carlisle Hospital as a result of the illegal behaviour of a trainee nurse called Robert Scott-Buccleuch.
 Others in the hospital helped him hide what he had done and conspired to brush the consequences of his acts under the carpet, including a Psychiatrist treating Alison.
 Subjected to a hastily arranged crisis abortion, mentally ill and alone, Alison left Carlisle to be with Mum in Doncaster.
 We entrusted her to the NHS because she needed help, but because of the selfish desires of one man and the willingness of others to look the other way, she emerged more damaged and confused.
 On Friday, December 13th, 1991, near the anniversary of the birthday of her aborted baby and after a long battle with depression, Alison committed suicide.
 She took off her coat, placed her handbag on the station platform and stepped in-front a train at Rotherham Station.
 Alison had been used to gratify the selfish desires of a thoughtless man, when things became complicated she was cast aside to fend for herself.
-She was not equipped to deal with the emotional aftermath of what she had been put through.
+She was fragile and not equipped to deal with the emotional aftermath of what she had been put through.